Can Acupuncture Help Sinusitis? What You Should Know

 Our goal is not short-term suppression, but steady and measurable improvement when clinically appropriate.

-We welcome patients throughout Tualatin and the greater Portland area.
-The best way to get started is to call us directly at +1 (503) 336-4747.
 If you prefer, you can also schedule a consultation by requesting a call back through our online form.

 Structured care begins with clarity, and that starts with a thorough evaluation.